edithzavala/ksam-Multicast/README.md

-# KSAM-multicast
+# KSAM-opendlv
 (**K**nowledge-driven **S**elf-**A**daptive **M**onitoring)

 ### Description:
-An adapter for the implementation of KSAM (https://github.com/edithzavala/ksam-loopa) using the LoopA framework (https://github.com/edithzavala/loopa) for supporting the adaptation of MAPE-K Monitors.
+An adapter for the implementation of KSAM (https://github.com/edithzavala/ksam-loopa) using the LoopA framework (https://github.com/edithzavala/loopa) for supporting the communication with OpenDLV components.

 This implementation is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)